Support for carers

 It can be very frustrating and distressing to be trying to sort out a credit card or telephone bill which is in your partner’s name if they are in hospital or recovering from treatment.
 It is therefore well worth getting all bills, mortgages and bank accounts converted to joint names, so that you are never left in a situation where a company will not discuss financial affairs, which you consider to be a joint responsibility, simply because you are not officially listed on their system.

 One of the most feared effects of a brain tumour is personality change.
 Whilst this does not happen for everyone diagnosed with a low-grade glioma, it is worth getting Power of Attorney and Enduring Power of Attorney in place well before they are needed, just in case this does happen to your loved one.
 If the Powers are never required they do not have to be activated, and indeed they can not be activated without a medical opinion, so there is no harm in getting this organised as soon as you both feel able to do so.
-Your local Citizens Advice Bureau or a solicitor will be able to help, but for basic information click here.
+For further information click here.

 There are many book ideas in the Live Your Dreams – Inspiring Books section of this website, but these are specifically written for carers: